Managing Unit Leadership Vacancies

 When a Leader is unable to continue

-If she resigns her appointment encourage her to stay involved through Trefoil Guild and/or Support Group and make an effort to keep in touch.
-When members move to another Region for work or study it is good practice (as long as you have her permission) to inform the new Region Manager so a ready network can be provided for her.
-A transfer form should also be completed (ADM.37 TRANSFER FORM) and forwarded to State Office.
+If she resigns from her appointment, encourage her to stay involved through Trefoil Guild and/or Support Group and make an effort to keep in touch.
+When members move to another Region for work or study it is good practice (as long as you have her permission) to inform the new Region Manager and update your State Girl Guide Organisation via their processes.

 - Is she no longer available when the Unit meets – can you look at changing the meeting time/day?